top of page

 Cherry & Almond Shortbread Biscuits

 This is another variation of my popular shortbread recipe.
-As a huge fan of Bakewell tart I decided to to a version with these flavours.
+As a huge fan of Bakewell tart I decided to do a version with these flavours and I am not sure why it took me this long!

-I have used dried cherries in this recipes as dried fruits work so well in shortbread.
+I have used dried cherries in this recipe as dried fruits work so well in shortbread.
+I also added some blanched almonds into the dough for a bit of texture.

 Shortbread has a lot of butter in the recipe as this is what gives it melt in the mouth texture.
 It is well worth buying a good quality butter for this recipe as it really does make a difference.

-On a floured surface roll the dough out to 1/2 cm thickness and cut out into shapes (approx 20 biscuits).
+On a floured surface roll the dough out to ½cm thickness and cut out into shapes (approx 18 biscuits).
+I used a 5cm round cutter.

-Place the biscuits onto the prepared trays and chill in the fridge for about 30 minutes.
+Place the biscuits onto the prepared trays and add a blanched almond to each biscuit.
+Chill in the fridge for about 30 minutes.

 Preheat oven to 180 degrees centigrade (160 fan) then take the biscuits out of the fridge and bake for 15-20 minutes.
 Remove from oven and sprinkle with some extra caster sugar.
 Leave to cool slightly on the trays then transfer to a baking tray.